emberjs/data/README.md

 in a `ModelArray`.
 Your adapter will also have an opportunity to load additional records of that type if necessary.

+Whenever a new record is loaded into the store for the type in question, the `ModelArray` returned by `findAll` will update to reflect the new data.
+This means that you can pass it to a `#each` in an Ember template and it will stay up to date as new data is loaded.

 ### Filtering Loaded Records

 You can filter all records of a model type by calling the store's `filter()`